Copyright © W. J. Heitler (2019)

 Calcium and sodium channels

-If the carrier ion is specified as calcium, then intracellular calcium concentration is included as part of the model.
+If the carrier ion is specified to include calcium, then intracellular calcium concentration is included as part of the model.
 This in turn allows the specification of calcium-dependent channels.
-If the carrier ion is specified as sodium, then intracellular sodium concentration is modelled, which in turn allows modelling the sodium pump current.
+If the carrier ion is specified to include sodium, then intracellular sodium concentration is modelled, which in turn allows modelling the sodium pump current, or sodium-dependent channels.

 Variable Equilibrium Potential

 If a channel has calcium or sodium as the specified carrier ion, then its equilibrium potential can be set as variable.
 This means that it is continuously updated as the simulation progresses, using the Nernst equation and the current value of the intracellular calcium or sodium concentration.
-The extracellular concentration of these ions is fixed at a user-specified value.
+The extracellular concentration of these ions is fixed at a user-specified value, and the calculation assumes a temperature of 21°C.

 Integrate-and-Fire Neurons